This article has all the basic growing and planting information that is going to help you with How to Grow a Cashew Tree!

 Cashew tree needs at least 6 hours of direct sunlight.
 In the shade, it grows slowly and doesn’t produce fruits.

-Cashew prefers poor sandy and laterite soil with a pH level around 5 – 6.5.
+Cashew prefers poor sandy and laterite soil with a pH level of around 5-6.5.
 Never grow cashew tree in a clay-rich soil.
-It is heavy and encourages waterlogging, and in the case of growing cashew tree, the soil you use should be well drained in a way that water will flow smoothly.
+It is heavy and encourages waterlogging, and in the case of a growing cashew tree, the soil you use should be well-drained in a way that water will flow smoothly.

 Cashew trees are moderately drought tolerant once established, but they produce more fruits if watered regularly.
 During the summer, water weekly or twice and deeply.
 Reduce or withhold watering during winter.
 Overwatering can harm or even kill your cashew tree, so water only if the soil is dry and let the soil to dry out between spells of watering.

 Cashew tree needs regular application of fertilizer to thrive and produce fruits.
-Use slow-release fertilizer with N-P-K 8 – 3 – 9 according to the product instructions given on the packet, around the base of the tree every two months during the growing season.
+Use slow-release fertilizer according to the product instructions given on the packet, around the base of the tree, every two months, during the growing season.
 Also apply compost or farm manure once in a year, around 30 pounds (15 kg) on the surface of the soil to a mature tree.